 A bat conservation plan may be recommended by an ecologist as a condition in order for the planning permission application to be successful.

-We’ll look at how you can fulfil these conditions with bat roost conservation solutions in another post.
+You can read about how you can fulfill these conditions with bat roost conservation solutions in our Bats and Building Work article.

 - Don't deliberately move, kill or injure a bat.